 Most families know that back-to-school time also means back-to-doctor time.
-That’s because, when kids crowd onto school buses and into classrooms, they’re exposed to lots of new germs.
+That’s because, when kids gather onto school buses and into classrooms, they’re exposed to lots of new germs.

 Here are some of the most common ailments:

 - Head lice.
 It’s common, creepy and largely preventable.
-Head lice are tiny bugs that live on the scalp and spreads easily from person-to-person through direct contact with an infected person’s hair, brush, hat or anything else that comes in contact with lice.
-Teach your child to never share anything that touches his or another child’s head.
+Head lice are tiny bugs that live on the scalp and spread easily from person-to-person through direct contact with an infected person’s hair, brush, hat or anything else that comes in contact with lice.
+Teach your child to never share anything that touches anyone’s head.
 Inspect hair frequently for lice and nits (lice eggs that look like white specks and cling to the base of the hair shaft), and contact your pediatrician for advice on how to get rid of it.

 - Strep throat.
 Caused by Group A Streptococcus bacteria, this is the most common bacterial throat infection.
 Symptoms usually start within 2-5 days after exposure and might include a severe sore throat, fever, red throat with white patches, chills, aches and pains, fatigue and rash.
 Your child’s doctor can take a swab sample of the throat and do a rapid culture in their office.
 If the culture is positive, they’ll prescribe antibiotics and your child can usually go back to school within a couple of days.

 - Hand, foot and mouth disease.
 This is a common viral illness that usually affects infants and children younger than 5 years old.
 Symptoms include fever, blister-like sores in the mouth and a skin rash.
 There’s no specific treatment for this virus, which clears up on its own within a week or two.
 The best way to prevent catching it is with frequent, thorough hand washing.
 And be sure to keep your child home from school until all symptoms are clear.